-Racks of servers, GPU miners and ASICs generate a large amount of heat and noise.
+Racks of servers, GPU miners, and ASICs generate a large amount of heat and noise.
 Scaled operations require ventilated data rooms with proper airflow and noise isolation.

 For example, the Antminer S17 Pro ASIC cryptocurrency miner from Bitmain operates at 82 dBA.
-According to IAC Acoustics comparative noise levels, an 80 dB noise level is similar to the noise level of a garbage disposal (80 dB) or a food blender (88 dB) and is 2 times as loud as 70 dB.
+According to IAC Acoustics comparative noise levels, an 80 dB noise level is similar to the noise level of a garbage disposal (80 dB) or a food blender (88 dB) and is two times as loud as 70 dB.
 Remember that this runs 24/7, so this obviously would not work in a residence.
 Even in an outdoor shed, the noise level could be unpleasant.

 Looking at the Antminer S17 Pro’s detailed specifications:

 You can see that max electrical draw in watts is 3371 at the wall and the miner requires 220v electricity to operate (pulling 15.32272 amps).
 A typical wall circuit in a residence is only 120v on 20 amp breakers (here in the US).